tigerwill90/fox/README.md

 The following rules apply:

-- Routes with hostnames are always evaluated first, before any path-only routes.
+- Routes with hostnames are evaluated first, before any path-only routes.
+- If no route matches a hostname, the router falls back to matching path-only routes.
+Path-only routes match requests with any hostname.
 - Static segments are always evaluated first.
 - A named parameter can only overlap with a catch-all parameter or static segments.
 - A catch-all parameter can only overlap with a named parameter or static segments.